-- With the mil rate increase approved for the FY 19 budget, the Board reached its goal to bring rates back to approximately 5 mils for residential rates and the non-residential rates are 1.25% of residential rates.
-The current mil rate is \$5.0693 for residential customers and \$6.3334 for non-residential customers.
-These rates are expected to remain at the above levels for the foreseeable future. - The water service charge increased to \$43 per acre beginning with calendar year 2019.
-Now that the rate has been equalized with what it should be relative to the statutory authority, the Board now plans to have this rate increase in the future only by the Consumer Price Index as provided in statute.
-The rate will increase to \$43.82 beginning in January 2020. - These rate increases will allow the District to keep revenues in line with recurring operating costs and to allow for much needed improvements to the District infrastructure as discussed in prior reports.
-Management continues to monitor its expenses and keeping them in line with needs and requirements of operations.
+- The District kept the mill rates at 5.0693 for residential customers and 6.3334 for non-residential customers.
+These rates are expected to remain at the above levels for the foreseeable future. - The water service charge increased from to \$43 per acre for calendar year 2019 to \$43.82 in calendar year 2020.
+The rates have been equalized with what it should be relative to the statutory authority, and the Board planned to increase the water service charge rate each year based on the Consumer Price Index as provided in statute however, due to the economic impacts of COVID-19, the District kept the rate at \$43.82 for fiscal year 2021. - Management continues to monitor its expenses and keeping them in line with needs and requirements of operations.
 Funding for non-recurring and major capital needs are being looked at separately and alternative funding sources are being sought.
 This is discussed in further detail in the Asset Management Plan below.